time4tea/nist-ssdf-markdown/nist-ssdf-practices.md

 the software and third-party components that the software uses, and investigate all credible reports.

+*Examples*

-1. Monitor vulnerability databases 9, security mailing lists, and other sources of vulnerability reports through manual or automated means.
+1. Monitor vulnerability databases, security mailing lists, and other sources of vulnerability reports through manual or automated means.
 1. Use threat intelligence sources to better understand how vulnerabilities in general are being exploited.